BixiongXiang/MouseClickAutomation/README.md

 Designed for main monitor resolution 1920x1080 and Windows scale for this monitor should be 125%.

-The axis for the button may changed due to UI change, please adjust to fit your own laptop
+The coordinate for the button may changed due to UI change, please adjust to fit your own laptop